microsoft/datamations/README.md

 library(dplyr)
 ```

-### Plot-based datamations

-A plot-based datamation shows a plot of what the data looks like at each
+A datamation shows a plot of what the data looks like at each step of a
-step of a pipeline, animated by the transitions that lead to each state.
+tidyverse pipeline, animated by the transitions that lead to each state.
 The following shows an example taking the built-in `small_salary` data
 set, grouping by `Degree`, and calculating the mean `Salary`.